Jxtopher/retails-analysis/README.md

 docker-compose build .
 docker-compose up
 ```

+3. Please create database in mongodb, corresponding to 'MONNGO_DB' in .env file

-3. Import the dataset 'retails data', if it hasn't already been done.
+4. Import the dataset 'retails data', if it hasn't already been done.
 Only inside the container for this moment.

 ```bash
 docker exec -it retails-analysis-api bash poetry run import '/apps/dataset/Online Retail.xlsx'
 ```

+5. Connect à http://localhost and use retails analysis api route

 ## Fonctionnalités